10 Healthy Snack Ideas For Back To School

 Dried goji berries

-If you want easy back to school snacks, muffins are a staple!
+If you want easy snack ideas, muffins are a staple!
 But typical store-bought ones are loaded with some not amazing ingredients (like crazy excess sugar and unhealthy fats).
-I refer to store bought muffins to cupcakes actually.
+I refer to store-bought muffins to cupcakes actually.

 Instead, whip up a double batch, store them in the freezer and pull them out for the day.
 I personally like muffins in which I have hidden veggies in- that way I know my girls are getting extra nutrients!

 Energy bars and balls pack a nice hit of fuel while still having enough fats or proteins to stabilize the sugar high.
 These lemon blueberry are a favorite of mine.
 Though they do contain nuts, it’s easy enough t sub out the nuts for extra oats.

 Yup, you read that right!
-Be the cool mom and send chocolate pudding for a back to school snack… healthy chocolate pudding!
+Be the cool mom and send chocolate pudding to school… healthy chocolate pudding!

 They are, however, delicious and utterly healthy.
 Plus, you can buy pudding cups to make it look more legit!